ShweataNHegde/snh_blog_site/src/blog/2022-07-21-transcript-why-does-rain-smell-good.md

 J: Hi everyone!
 Getting back to the second segment of the interview, we have with us today Dr Samay Pandey from IISc, Bangalore.
 Utsuka, why don’t you go ahead and ask your question to Dr Samay Pandey.

 [07:57]
 U: So Dr Pandey, we just learnt that geosmin which is the chemical behind the smell of the rain is produced by a bacteria.
-And that it is produced to attract springdales to help for its dispersal.
+And that it is produced to attract springtails to help for its dispersal.
 We also learnt that geosmin is what is called a secondary metabolite.
 So can you talk to us a little bit about what secondary metabolites are and why do bacteria produce them?

 [08:25]
 S: That is a deep question but now there are compounds that many organisms make which are not necessarily giving any growth benefits or energy.
 For any life form to function, you need energy.
 So that’s why you make many compounds.
 Some compounds are giving energy that are primary metabolites, some compounds you produce but there is no obvious reason why you would produce them as a bacterial cell because they are not giving any energy.
 So those are secondary metabolites.
 Now what are different types of secondary metabolites?
 So I’ll just give some examples.
 And I think probably one of the compounds that I would highlight most importantly which has probably changed the course of human evolution with mild yield is antibiotics.
 Now another example of secondary metabolites can be what is now famously known as ‘coral sensing molecules’.
 So these are the molecules which are used by bacteria to talk to each other, to communicate.